What to expect at this year's event

 Focus Areas

-The summit centers on the market forces reshaping the energy economy, driven by reliability, affordability, and buildable outcomes.
+The Energy Summit focuses on the market forces reshaping the energy economy, with an emphasis on reliability, affordability, and buildable outcomes.

-The summit ties these market drivers to execution, expanding supplier access through contract-ready Supplier Graduate recognition, procurement pathways, and strengthed partnerships with Tribal Nations and Indian Country across siting, permitting, investment, and supplier participation.
+Grounded in execution, the Summit connects these market shifts to real-world opportunity by expanding supplier access, strengthening procurement pathways, and advancing partnerships with Tribal Nations and Indian Country across siting, permitting, investment, and supplier participation.